El Salvador Birding Tours Wildlife Adventure

 The Pacific Coast Estuaries, Suchitoto and Lago Suchitlán

 We are offering a very special trip to El Salvador.

-- Group Size: 6 Travelers plus guides, spaces left = 4
+- Group Size: 6 travelers plus guides, spots left = 4

 - Not included: International airfare, customs & immigration fees and visas, alcohol, trip cancellation insurance.

-Special: Included with your trip (one per room) is a copy of the field guide “Birds of Central America: Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama” (Princeton Field Guides) by Andrew Vallely and Dale Dyer.
+Special offer: Included with your trip (one per room) is a copy of either “Birds of Central America: Belize, Guatemala, Honduras, El Salvador, Nicaragua, Costa Rica, and Panama” (Princeton Field Guides 2018) by Andrew Vallely and Dale Dyer.
+This book is great, but large and heavy.
+Or you can choose “Birds of Mexico and Central America” (Princeton Field Guides 2006) by Ber Van Perlo.
+This book is small and travels well.
 You will receive this when you reserve your trip so you will have time to study and know the beautiful birds of El Salvador.

 Map of the travel route here: El Salvador Map (opens a new page)

 Arrival at the El Salvador International Airport Oscar Arnulfo Romero (SAL).
 You will be met at the airport and shuttled to the place of lodging along the Pacific Coast, which is about a 30-minute drive to the Hotel Rancho Estero y Mar.
 Activities for the day depend on the time of your arrival.
 We will be staying 2-nights on the Pacific Coast at Playa El Pimental.